DSB: Dynamic Sliding Block Scheduling for Diffusion LLMs: Experiments

 \textbf{Models and Benchmarks.} We conduct the experiments on several benchmarks covering a range of reasoning, code generation, and general tasks: GSM8K (5-shot) \cite{gsm8k}, MATH (4-shot) \cite{math}, HumanEval (0-shot) \cite{humaneval}, MBPP (3-shot) \cite{mbpp}, and BBH(3-shot) \cite{bbh}.
 Use variants of two models: LLaDA-8B-Instruct \cite{llada}, LLaDA-1.5 \cite{llada1.5}, Dream-v0-Base-7B \cite{dream}, Dream-v0-Instruct-7B.
 We report the accuracy to reflect quality and tokens per second (TPS) to reflect speed.

 \textbf{Baselines.} We compare our method against representative baselines along three axes: decoding strategy, block scheduling, and KV caching.
 For decoding, we consider the vanilla Top-1 sampling, which commits the single masked position with the highest confidence at each iteration, and the confidence-aware parallel decoding method from Fast-dLLM~\cite{fastdllm}, which commits multiple positions whose confidence exceeds a predefined threshold.
-For block scheduling, we adopt Naive Block Scheduling, which uses a fixed, predefined block partition and decodes blocks sequentially.
-For KV caching, we include Dual Cache, which stores KV states for all positions outside the active block and periodically synchronizes them during inference.
+For block scheduling, we adopt two baselines: Naive Block Scheduling, which decodes fixed, predefined blocks sequentially, and AdaBlock-dLLM \cite{adablock}, which identifies valid delimiters to adaptively determine the range of the next block.
+For KV caching, we adopt two baselines: Dual Cache, which stores KV states for all positions outside the active block and periodically synchronizes them during inference, and dKV-Cache-Decode \cite{dkvcache}, which delays KV caching until token representations become sufficiently stable across denoising steps.

 \textbf{Hardware and Implementation Details.} Our experiments were conducted on an \texttt{NVIDIA H200 140G} GPU.
 All evaluations are conducted using the official lm-eval \cite{lm-eval} library.
 We set the generation length to 256 and the block length, as well as $S_{init}$, to 32 for the corresponding methods.
 The confidence threshold for parallel decoding is 0.9, according to the widely used official setting. $S_{max}$ has two settings: the block length (DSB(const.)) and unbounded (DSB(greedy)).
 The minimum window length $\ell_{pmin}$ is set to 24 for LLaDA series, and is set to 4 for Dream series.